“Absolutely indispensable.” —Junot Diaz

 “I am proud, proud, proud to share ancestors, the novel, and the world with Gish Jen.” – Maxine Hong Kingston

 Gish Jen is the author of numerous award-winning novels, including World and Town, Mona In the Promised Land, The Love Wife, and Typical American, as well as a collection of stories, Who's Irish?
 Invited by Harvard University to deliver the Massey lectures in American Civilization--a distinction she shares with Eudora Welty, Toni Morrison, E.L.
 Doctorow, and Maxine Hong Kingston--Jen will be publishing those lectures in March 2013.
 Entitled Tiger Writing: Art, Culture and the Interdependent Self, they piercingly address the profound difference in self-narration that underlies the East-West gap and have large implications for our study of literature.
-Announced Harvard professor Amanda Claybaugh, in introducing the third of the live lectures, “…from now on I’ll place Jen alongside Hegel and Lukacs as a theorist of the genre, and her father’s narrative alongside Bronte’s and Joyce’s as a fascinating alternative of how to narrate a life.”
+Harvard Professor Amanda Claybaugh, in introducing the third of the live lectures, announced, "[F]rom now on I’ll place Jen alongside Hegel and Lukacs as a theorist of the genre, and her father’s narrative alongside Bronte’s and Joyce’s as a fascinating alternative of how to narrate a life.”

 And yet the lectures are more than just literary.
 Provocative, honest and personal, they use Jen’s own beginnings as a writer as well as her father’s autobiography about growing up in China to illuminate phenomena from American individualism and American art culture to the success of Asian Americans on standardized tests—the outward focus of Asian storytelling, too.

 Jen has been bringing insight, humanity and humor to issues of culture and identity for over two decades.
 Her novels portray individuals, families, and entire communities struggling with questions of race, religion, choice, and change—asking us, among other things, what it means to be American.
-Her first novel, Typical American audaciously redefines Americanness, for example.
+Her first novel, Typical American, audaciously redefines Americanness, for example.
 "As soon as you ask yourself the question, 'What does it mean to be Irish-American, Iranian-American, Greek-American,'” says Jen, “you are American.”
 Later novels, such as The Love Wife, explore phenomena like the new American family.
 Is a biological child more real than an adopted child?
 Is an adopted family a real family?
 How much of ourselves do we choose?
 This is a theme explored in a different key in Mona in the Promised Land, which asks, Can a nice Chinese girl turn Jewish? even as it looks at the invention of ethnicity, American-style.
 And Jen’s most recent novel, World and Town, transposes her concerns once again.
 Is post-9/11 America still a place where we can be reborn?
 In a novel as much about science culture and religious culture as ethnic culture, Jen explores just how much depends on vision—every form of vision involving a form of blindness.

 That these sorts of concerns are raised in the course of great storytelling is testimony to Jen’s gifts.
 As Ron Charles wrote in The Washington Post, “Jen knows how to create thoughtful characters who can talk and think about complex issues without making us take notes.”
 Cynthia Ozick echoes this praise: “Jen’s characters are so alive,” she says, “that one can hardly call them ‘characters.’”
-The New York Time Book Review, meanwhile, has focused on Jen’s prose: “No paraphrase could capture the intelligence of Gish Jen’s prose, its epigrammatic sweep and swiftness,” wrote A. G. Mojtabai.
+The New York Times Book Review, meanwhile, has focused on Jen’s prose: “No paraphrase could capture the intelligence of Gish Jen’s prose, its epigrammatic sweep and swiftness,” wrote A. G. Mojtabai.
 “The author just keeps coming at you, line after stunning line.”

 Read the Profile on Gish Jen by The Boston Globe